 What Safety Gear Do I Need for Welding?

-Before you start welding, don’t you want to protect yourself?
-You’ll need a welding helmet for eye safety and protective gloves to shield your hands from sparks and heat.
-Safety first guarantees a successful project!
+At minimum, you need a welding helmet for eye protection and heavy-duty gloves to shield your hands from sparks and heat.
+Proper safety gear is non-negotiable before any welding begins.

 Are There Specific Materials I Should Use for Welding Car Frames?